The largest digital showband archive in the world!

 On February 19th, 1966, the band appeared on Telefis Eireann's "Showband Show."
 Throughout 1966 the band was very successful and from strength to strength playing up and down the country.
 Their second single would not come until January of 1967 although it was recorded in late 1966.
 It was "Tra Le La Le La Triangle" with "I Hate to See You Cry" on the B-side.
 We're not sure whether Dawn sang both numbers, but the record was released on Pye Records under the watchful eye of John Woods who would eventually move to Polydor records in 1972.

 In September of 1967, Dawn would be back in the studio recording a new song, "That's The Kind of World I'm In" which was arranged by Jack Bayle.
 The B-side would be "The Butcher Boy" and the record was again released on the Pye label.
-At some point during the year we think Pat Campbell may have taken over managing the band as this was stated in several articles we found, and we discovered he replaced himself with trumpeter Bunny Lamb.
-The band would remain extremely busy in 1967 based on the number of adverts for their dances across the country.
+At some point during the year (or previously) Pat took over managing the band as this was stated in several articles we found, and we discovered he replaced himself with trumpeter Bunny Lamb.
+The band remained extremely busy in 1967 based on the number of adverts for their dances across the country.

 In January, 1968 it was announced that Dawn was one of the sixteen singers chosen to sing in Ireland's National Song Contest.
 She was now in the company of many of the country's biggest vocalists including Roly Daniels, Tina Reynolds, Pat Lynch, Tony Kenny, and Pat McGeegan among others.
-She would be singing the song "Why" penned by Dubliner Mary McDonagh.
+She sang the song "Why" penned by Dubliner Mary McDonagh.
 In the run-up to the contest, Dawn received great publicity which helped the band as they toured the country.
 Unfortunately, Dawn did not qualify for the seven singer final of the contest which was the year Pat McGeegan won with "Chance of a Lifetime."
-Pat would place a respectable 4th in the Eurovision that year.
+Pat placed a respectable 4th in the Eurovision that year.

 Based on the number of adverts for their gigs, it seems things slowed down for the band during 1969.
-A blurb in the "Popsville" column of the Anglo-Celt newspaper on May 23rd, 1969 reported the band would have a new mangers "shortly" which we assume meant that Pat Campbell would no longer be involved.
-A further blurb in the same column in November reported that Pat was the "former manager of the Casuals" and was now managing the Assaroe Ceili Band who had recently become a country and western outfit.
-We would discover through an advert in the Irish Independent that Matt Ferguson was the new manager.
+A blurb in the "Popsville" column of the Anglo-Celt newspaper on May 23rd, 1969 reported the band would have a new manager "shortly" which we assume meant that Pat Campbell would no longer be involved.
+A further blurb in the same column in November reported that Pat was the "former manager of the Casuals" and was now managing the Assaroe Ceili Band that had recently become a country and western outfit.
+We discovered through an advert in the Irish Independent that Matt Ferguson was the new manager.

 In August, it was announced the band was changing its name to "Dawn and the Knights," but there was already a band called the Knights on the scene so we think this never happened.
 In November, 1970, the "New Look Casuals" released their fourth single featuring Dawn with "Silver Sandals" on the A-side and "For Ever and Ever" on the B-side on the Release label.